DIY Christmas Wreath

-I also designed and made 2 of the ornaments for these wreath, crochet Christmas Tree (pattern will be given in upcoming post), Holly Berries (instructions are at my previous post).
+I also designed and made 2 of the ornaments for these wreath crochet Christmas Tree Amigurumi, Holly Berries.
 Besides that, I refurbished my old candy cane and jingle bell ornaments by glittering them.

 1. Fake pine garland